 Flamingo’s are curious creatures.
 How I know?
 Because I am one.
-You can call me Sir Edmond, creator of the very first vanilla infused gin.
+You can call me Sir Edmond, creator of the world’s first vanilla infused gin.

+In a blind tasting, our delicate palette took the judges of the Spirits Business Awards 2017 by surprise.
+Sir Edmond was awarded with a Master Medal.
 I hate to admit it, but I’m as proud as a peacock (although a lot less arrogant).
-To those birds who love to shake them tailfeathers: just try it.
-Allow Sir Edmond Gin to be your party starter.
-The fuel to your family dinner.
-Call me your wingman and treat your tonsils to a gin adventure you aren’t likely to forget any time soon.
+Allow Sir Edmond Gin to be the fuel to your next fabulous evening out or be there when you treat yourself to a perfect cocktail at home.
+Call me your wingman and treat your taste buds to a gin adventure you aren’t likely to forget any time soon.

 Great gin is only half the story, though.
 The truth is in the adventure.
 So by all means, read on.
 Let me tell you about my ingredients, my favourite serves, my namesake and inspiration Mr Edmond Albius, and the African Wildlife Foundation I support.
 I want you to be part of this rebellious and unusual journey, too.
 Because you know, in the end, it’s all about leaving a legacy.